 }

-However, as we have mentioned, these devices generate a lot of noise in state changes, causing the interrupts to trigger multiple times.
-This phenomenon is called “bounce” and we will learn how to eliminate it in the next entry.
+However, as we have mentioned, these devices generate a lot of noise during state changes, which causes interrupts to trigger multiple times.
+This phenomenon is called “bounce,” and we will learn how to eliminate it in the next entry.